-Interest rate risk is the risk of loss arising from changes in market interest rates.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 This can be further classified into fair value interest rate risk and cash flow interest rate risk.

 Fair value interest rate risk is the risk that the fair value of a financial instrument will fluctuate because of changes in market interest rates.
-Since the Fund's bank deposits bear interest at fixed rates, their fair values will fall when market interest rates increase.
-However, as they are stated at amortised cost, changes in market interest rates will not affect their carrying amounts and the Fund's deficit and equity.
+Since the Fund's time deposits and debt securities bear interest at fixed rates, their fair values will fall when market interest rates increase.
+However, as they are all stated at amortised cost, changes in market interest rates will not affect their carrying amounts and the Fund's surplus/deficit and accumulated surplus.